top of page

 3 min read

-Some Data Centers Now Demand as Much Power as Entire Cities.
-A Number That Changes Everything If you want to understand where grid reliability is headed over the next decade, forget abstract forecasts and glossy net-zero scenarios for a moment.
+Some Data Centers Now Demand as Much Power as Entire Cities A Number That Changes Everything If you want to understand where grid reliability is headed over the next decade, forget abstract forecasts and glossy net-zero scenarios for a moment.
 Look instead at a single number coming out of Texas: 226 gigawatts.
 That’s not a long-term projection or a speculative scenario.
-It’s the approximate volume of large-load interconnection requests currently sitting in the ERCOT queue ,
+It’s the approximate volume of large-load interconnection requests currently sitting in the ERCOT queue, mu

 4 min read

-How Operators Kept Essential Services Running Amid Ice, Isolation, and Wildlife Risks.
-SUMMARY Tamazari supported AT&T Alascom in keeping communications running for more than 300 remote Alaskan villages.
+How Operators Kept Essential Services Running Amid Ice, Isolation, and Wildlife Risks SUMMARY Tamazari supported AT&T Alascom in keeping communications running for more than 300 remote Alaskan villages.
 Despite extreme weather, limited access, wildlife risks, and tight budgets, the team maintained stable analog satellite service backed by a centralized hub: Eagle River Earth Station.
-These systems delivered dependable phone lines, basic internet, and emergency communicatio
+These systems delivered dependable phone lines, basic internet, and emergency communication

 3 min read